Research project ENcouraging Farmers towards sustainable farming SYstems through policy and business Strategies

 Relevance/Valorization

 ENFASYS seeks to make a substantial contribution to the objectives of the European Farm to Fork Strategy, Biodiversity Strategy and Green Deal.
 This will be achieved by designing and stimulating evidence-based policy mixes, business strategies and social innovations.
-ENFASYS will work on 10 concrete cases (a possibly sustainable production system that is insufficiently accepted due to lock-ins), including one in Flanders, ENFASYS.
+From 10 concrete cases, including one in Flanders, ENFASYS will learn which turn out to be the more optimal solutions to get a potentially sustainable production system implemented, when it would otherwise not find sufficient acceptance due to lock-ins.